 This ‘compulsion’ was extended by a further Act in 1867 and more opposition ensued.

-From the early 1870’s compulsory vaccination was more strictly enforced, although fierce opposition continued and anti-vaccination propaganda grew.
+With further Acts in 1871 and 1874 compulsory vaccination was more strictly enforced, although fierce opposition continued and anti-vaccination propaganda grew. (sound familiar ??).

 One Thursday morning in June 1881 a rumour spread throughout Ilkeston that four black doctors were in town to carry out a compulsory vaccination programme on all school children in the area.
 Parents besieged the schools to protect their children from these unknown vaccinators and many were taken out of school as a precaution.
 Two or three schools – normally with more than 600 scholars – had to be closed as a result.
 The rumour had no foundation.